gitbaloo/logpunch/README.md

 This will create 'logpunch_network', create folders needed for local data, and pull and build all Docker images needed.
-After this, it will make the other scripts executable.
+After this, it will make the other scripts executable. pgAdmin 4 might be a bit slower to start up than the rest of the images, so don't worry if you can't connect immediately after running setup.sh

 ### launch.sh